Choose to #OptOutside on Black Friday

 Portland’s Best Urban Parks

-In case this deal is not offered again, I’d suggest heading to one of Portland’s best urban parks.
+If you’re looking for some more options close to home, I’d suggest heading to one of Portland’s best urban parks.
 Chances are you have one located 10 minutes from you home.

 There are so many places to visit that are much better than the inside of a retail store.